robitussin/CCPRGG2L/README.md

 # **CCPRGG2L**

-This repository contains all of java code implementations of the each lecture in the course outline for intermediate programming https://www.notion.so/CCPRGG2L-b05c7e26ee29424eb468884af3cf51b8
+This repository contains all of the java code implementations of each topic in the course outline for intermediate programming.

+https://www.notion.so/CCPRGG2L-b05c7e26ee29424eb468884af3cf51b8

 | Folder Name | Topic |